Presidential candidate Donald Trump grabbed headlines again last week when he uttered what many considered a tasteless remark about a reporter.

 - When talking about people without disabilities, it is okay to say “people without disabilities.”
 But do not refer to them as “normal” or “healthy.”
 These terms can make people with disabilities feel as though there is something wrong with them and that they are “abnormal.”

 Bring conversation to eye level

-From training I did in professional presence years ago, I learned that when you have a conversation with someone in a wheelchair, you should make every effort to pull up a chair or suggest moving to a spot where you both are at the same eye level, rather than towering above the person.
+From training I did in professional presence years ago, I learned that when you have a conversation with someone in a wheelchair, you should make every effort to pull up a chair of your own or suggest moving to a spot where you both are at the same eye level, rather than towering above the person.